-All patients will receive a cell dose of $250 \times 10^6$ ( $\pm 20\%$ ) cells (refer to section 7.3 Non-conforming product injection).
+All patients will receive a cell dose of 250×10^6 ($\pm 20\%$) cells.
 The Manufacturer will generate the appropriate cell dose and ship it to the Investigator for injection.
 All AMDC products will be transported in identical vials with the same volume of transport media and reconstituted to the same final volume prior to injection.
 Vials will be identified by a unique product lot number, which includes the patient identification number, patient initials, and date of collection.